A quick guide on In-game known issues and How to deal with them

 Don’t get deceived!

-- General information: switching has the highest in-game priority!
+- General information: swapping has the highest in-game priority!

 - When trying to see if a shield was used or not pay attention to the shield icon.
 When tapped it fades away slowly and when the “do not use” button is pressed it abruptly disappears.
 Furthermore, shields used will deploy into an animation if given enough time before the end of the Charge Move Mini-game.

-Delay in switch animation and asset loading after a swap
+Delay in swap animation and asset loading after a swap

-- Official Arena Stance: Gameplay can be affected slightly or heavily, given that proper matchup information is not given to one player which may cause a player to make shielding decisions based on incorrect information.
+- Official Arena Stance: Gameplay can be affected slightly or heavily, given that proper matchup information is not given to one Competitor which may cause a Competitor to make shielding decisions based on incorrect information.
 Because of this, it may be determined to be grounds for a rematch depending on the circumstances of the battle.

 Buttons disappear during the battle

-- Issue description: During the game, the Charge Move and Switch buttons disappear, rendering the trainer unable to attack or take any actions in battle.
+- Issue description: During the game, the Charge Move and Swap buttons disappear, rendering the trainer unable to use a move or take any actions in battle.

 - Official Arena Stance: Niantic is currently investigating this issue.
 This may be determined to be grounds for a rematch depending on the circumstances of the battle given its rarity.